 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

+Tick populations have been increasing dramatically in the last couple of years.
+With the increasing number of ticks, the risk for humans and pets to contract diseases transmitted by ticks has gone up too.
 Frontline is known to pet owners as an effective spot-on product for tick control.
 The active ingredient Fipronil acts directly on the nervous system of ticks and other blood-sucking pests.
 Fipronil is a so-called antiparasitic.
 So to the question: does frontline repel ticks?
-No, it does not repel ticks, but it kills ticks when they get in contact with it.
+Not really repel, but it kills ticks when they get in contact with it.

 How Does Frontline Repel Ticks?

-As an antiparasitic, Frontline does kill ticks, fleas, and about all other pests.
+As an antiparasitic, Frontline does kill ticks, fleas, and other pests that get in contact with it.
 The active ingredient Fipronil is fat-soluble and as such is absorbed and stored in the oil glands ( sebaceous glands) which are under the top layer of the skin (epidermis).
 From here it is slowly released from the glands to the skin and fur.

 What is Fipronil?

-It is a contact poison with a fast, long-lasting, and very reliable effect that kills ectoparasites that are common in pets such as ticks, fleas, lice, Demodex mites, mange mites, and many more.
+Fipronil is an insecticide.
+It acts as a contact poison and kills ectoparasites that are common in pets such as fleas, chewing lice, ticks, fur mites, autumn grass mites, and mange mites.

-When a parasite comes into contact with the skin or fur of the treated animal, the fipronil penetrates the organism of the parasite within just a few hours.
-It disrupts the nervous system of the attacker and immobilizes it quickly.
-Fleas or ticks don’t have to bite the pet for Frontline to work, just the contact with fur and skin is enough to be effective.
-When used as recommended, Frontline kills ticks in about 24 to 48 hours.
+When a tick comes into contact with the skin or fur of the treated animal, fipronil interferes with the nervous system of the bug and kills the parasite.
+Ticks do not have to bite the pet for Frontline to work.
+Being in contact with fur and skin is enough to be effective.
+When applied as recommended Frontline kills ticks in about 24 to 48 hours.

 How to use Frontline?